sbrugel/emojilang/README.md

 **TIP:** You can use (Windows Key)+: to open an emoji menu.
 Type in the name of an emoji and click on one on the menu to append it to your cursor.

-## Notes
-You'll need to provide your python.exe path in the program currently, under the 'pythonDirectory' variable, for the program to work. (e.g. mine is C:\\Program Files (x86)\\Microsoft Visual Studio\\Shared\\Python37_64\\python.exe) I plan on implementing a better way of getting the user's python directory at a later point.

 ## Key
 🏁 = 'def'